-In July 2019, B2M Limited Partnership filed a transmission rate application for 2020-2024, seeking a base revenue requirement of \$36 million for 2020, and a 1.4% revenue cap escalator index for 2021 to 2024.
-On December 9, 2019, B2M Limited Partnership reached a settlement on all issues with OEB staff and Intervenors on the 5-year revenue cap rate application for 2020-2024 to be effective January 1, 2020.
-The settlement accepts all of B2M Limited Partnership's cost submissions, but includes additional reliability reporting and a capital adjustment (reduction) factor of 0.6% to account for the lower rate base value.
-On January 6, 2020, the settlement agreement was filed with the OEB for approval, which was granted on January 16, 2020.
+In July 2019, B2M Limited Partnership filed a transmission rate application for 2020-2024, seeking a base revenue requirement of \$36 million for 2020 (subsequently updated to \$33 million for lower ROE and interest rates), and a 1.4% revenue cap escalator index for 2021 to 2024.
+On December 9, 2019, B2M Limited Partnership reached a settlement on all issues with OEB staff and intervenors on the five-year revenue cap rate application for 2020-2024 to be effective January 1, 2020.
+The settlement accepts all of B2M Limited Partnership's cost submissions, but includes additional reliability reporting and a capital adjustment (reduction) factor of 0.6% to account for the decreasing rate base value.
+In January 2020, the OEB approved the settlement agreement, including a 2020 base revenue requirement of \$33 million, and a revenue cap escalator index for 2021 to 2024.